 Editor’s note: collect the MU elements which are impacted by the enhancements in Clauses 5 and 6 in this clause; if impact on the MU budget of the RRM and/or demodulation setups is identified, the corresponding clauses can be added.
 Organize the Annex to mirror the TR38.810 structure

+B.1.1 High DL power and low UL power

+Editor’s note: the conclusion of MU impacts of the enhanced test methods (i.e. direct Near Field (DNF), Combined Far-Field/Direct Near Field (CFFDNF), and Combined Far-Field/Near Field (CFFNF)) should be captured.

+B.1.2 Polarization basis mismatch between the TE and DUT

+Editor’s note: the conclusion of MU impacts of the TPMI based test methods should be captured.

+B.1.3 Inter-band (FR2+FR2) CA

+Editor’s note: the conclusion of MU impacts of the enhanced test methods for inter-band CA should be captured.

+B.1.4 Test system for ETC

+Editor’s note: the conclusion of MU impacts of the enhanced test methods for ETC should be captured.

 --------------End of text proposal -------------